kekyo/chibicc-cil-toolchain/README.md

 In any case, if you want to refer to the complete `mscorlib.dll` or `System.Private.CoreLib.dll` files, it may be better to simply install mono and/or .NET SDK and reference the files in that directory.

-At the moment, chibias does not automatically detect these core assembly files.
+At the moment, chibias does not automatically detect these assembly files installed on the system.
 This is by design as stand-alone independent assembler, like the GNU assembler.
 In the future, it may be possible to resolve assembly files automatically via the MSBuild script.

-(The `chibias.build` package is available for this purpose.)
+(The `chibias.build` package is available for this purpose.
+But it is still incomplete and cannot be used now.)

 ----